aukilabs/hagall-old/README.md

 * `v0.4` (specific minor version)
 * `v0.4.27` (specific patch version)

+#### Upgrading

+If you use the `stable` tag (default), simply run `docker pull aukilabs/hagall:stable` and then restart your container with `docker restart hagall` (if `hagall` is the name of your container).
+If you use a specific patch version tag, change to use the latest one (such as `v0.4.33`) instead and then restart your container.

 ### Docker Compose

 Since Hagall needs to be exposed with an HTTPS address and Hagall itself doesn't terminate HTTPS, we recommend you to use our Docker Compose file that sets up an `nginx-proxy` container that terminates HTTPS and a `letsencrypt` container that obtains a free Let's Encrypt SSL certificate alongside Hagall.